Vannexs/hackathon/README.md

 ## Viewing

-You can view the portfolio online at [insert URL here].
+You can view the portfolio online at https://hackathon-brown-rho.vercel.app/.

 ## Contact